ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 	init() {
 		this._defineSchema();
 		this._defineConverters();
-		// initial execute function to fetch and update the data this._updateWidgetData();
+		// Initial execute function to fetch and update the data this._updateWidgetData();

 		this.editor.commands.add( 'external', new ExternalWidgetCommand( this.editor ) );